 Fund investments for which market quotations are not readily available are valued at their fair values as described below.
 Fund investments are normally valued at their net asset value as advised by the underlying managers/administrators of such funds.
-Such valuations are necessarily dependent upon the reasonableness of the valuations provided by the underlying managers/administrators of such funds.
-Such valuations are necessarily dependent upon the reasonableness of the valuation bases used are IFRS and fair value compliant.
+Such valuations are necessarily dependent upon the reasonableness of the valuations provided by the underlying managers/administrators of such funds and whether the valuation bases used are IFRS and fair value compliant.
 The responsibility for determining the fair value lies exclusively with the board of directors.
 The board of directors under advice from the AIFM may perform additional procedures on fund investments, including but not limited to underlying manager/administrator due diligence and other analytical procedures.
 If the directors are aware of a good reason why a particular fund valuation would not be the most appropriate indicator of fair value the directors will work with the underlying manager of that investment in an attempt to obtain more meaningful fair value information.
 See note 2 h) (iii) for further valuation information.